LuisNeves05/RCOMP/doc/sprint2/review.md

 RCOMP 2019-2020 Project - Sprint 2 review
 =========================================
-### Sprint master: 2222222 ###
+### Sprint master: 1121224 ###
 (This file is to be created/edited by the sprint master only)
 # 1. Sprint's backlog #
-(Copy here a summary of the provided sprint's backlog, the same text as for the Planning Meeting)
+T.2.1-Development of a layer two and layer three Packet Tracer simulation for building 1, and also encompassing the campus backbone.Integration of every members’ Packet Tracer simulations into a single simulation.

+T.2.2-Development of a layer two and layer three Packet Tracersimulation for building 2, and also encompassing the campus backbone.

+T.2.3-Development of a layer two and layer three Packet Tracer simulation for building 3, and also encompassing the campus backbone.

+T.2.4-Development of a layer two and layer three Packet Tracer simulation for building 4, and also encompassing the campus backbone.
 # 2. Subtasks assessment #
 One by one, each team member presents his/her outcomes to the team, the team assesses	the accomplishment of the subtask backlog.
 The subtask backlog accomplishment can be assessed as one of:

-  * Totally implemented with no issues
+  * Totally implemented with no issues 4
-  * Totally implemented with issues
+  * Totally implemented with issues 0
-  * Partially implemented with no issues
+  * Partially implemented with no issues 0
-  * Partially implemented with issues
+  * Partially implemented with issues 0

+* During the development phase of the Sprint , the team tackled a variety of different issues regarding device(s) configurations and correct network implementation.
+ In the end, as a group, we managed to solve all of our problems to deliver what we think is a fully featured implementation.

 For the last three cases, a text description of what has not been implemented and present issues must be added.
 Unimplemented features and issues solving is assigned to the same member on the next sprint.

-(Examples)
-## 2.1.
-1111111 - Structured cable design for building A, floors 2 and 3 #
-### Totally implemented with no issues. ###
-## 2.2.
-2222222 - Structured cable design for building B, floors 0 and 1 #
-### Totally implemented with issues. ###
-The number of outlets in room X is incorrect.
-A better solution for the cable pathways between the floor 1 		distributer and rooms Z and Y should be found.
-## 2.3.
-3333333 - VLAN devices configuration for building C #
-### Partially implemented with no issues. ###
-The VLAN CCCC with VLANID 400 has not been implemented.
-The VTP configuration is not present in switch DD.
-## 2.4.
-4444444 - IPv4 addressing and routing configurations for building D #
+### 2.1 Issues not implemented in the previous sprint #

+The group has managed to implement the redundancy between all devices from the same layer, which was a issue left pending from the previous sprint.

-### Partially implemented with issues. ###
+### 2.2 Problems ###

-The IPv4 network TTT has not been implemented.
-The routing table at router FF has the wrong mask for network YYY.
-Nodes on network CCC are not receiving the default-gateway by DHCP.
+* Switch deconfiguration after shutting down devices to create new connections between different buildings.
+* Wireless IPv4 configurations are lost everytime the project is reloaded.
+* Laptop connectivity to access points was hard to understand until we figured out how the physical interface worked.